 --os-disk MyVM-restored-disk

-Root Cause: Activity log showed AllocationFailed error due to host capacity constraints after platform update.
+Root Cause: Activity logs revealed an AllocationFailed error caused by host capacity constraints following the platform update.

-Preventive Measures Implemented: Availability Zones deployment, capacity reservations for critical VMs, automated health checks every 5 minutes.
+Total downtime: 47 minutes (within the 1-hour RTO).
+Preventive measures added: Availability Zones deployment, capacity reservations for critical VMs, automated health checks every 5 minutes.

 Troubleshooting Common Issues

-Symptoms: “BOOTMGR is missing” errors, blue screen with INACCESSIBLE_BOOT_DEVICE, boot process stops at Windows Boot Manager.
+Symptoms: “BOOTMGR is missing”, INACCESSIBLE_BOOT_DEVICE blue screen, or boot stops at Windows Boot Manager.

 # On rescue VM with broken disk attached